Marco Gonzales: Amateur career

 Gonzales attended Rocky Mountain High School in Fort Collins, Colorado.
 He lettered in baseball in all four years.
 In his sophomore, junior, and senior seasons, he was named All-Colorado and All-Front Range.
-As a senior, he was named the Colorado High School Baseball Player of the Year after compiling an 11–0 won–loss record (W–L) with a 2.20 earned run average (ERA) and 87 strikeouts (SO) in 54 innings pitched (IP).
+As a senior, he was named the Colorado High School Baseball Player of the Year after compiling an 11–0 win–loss record with a 2.20 earned run average (ERA) and 87 strikeouts in 54 innings pitched (IP).
 He also batted .486 with seven home runs and 36 runs batted in (RBI).
 He started the Class 5A state championship game for Rocky Mountain in all four years of his high school career, winning all four.

 The Colorado Rockies selected Gonzales in the 29th round of the 2010 Major League Baseball (MLB) draft.
 However, the Rockies did not make a "stunning" offer and understood he planned to attend college.
 Gonzales enrolled at Gonzaga University to play college baseball for the Bulldogs.
 That summer, he played collegiate summer baseball for the Saskatoon Yellow Jackets of the Western Canadian Baseball League, and the Wenatchee AppleSox of the West Coast League after the WMBL season was over.

-As a freshman at Gonzaga, Gonzales finished with an 11–2 W–L and 2.57 ERA, and was named West Coast Conference (WCC) co-Player of the Year and co-Freshman of the Year, along with Kris Bryant.
-As a sophomore, he had an 8–2 W–L and a 1.55 ERA, and was named WCC Pitcher of the Year and an All-American.
-That summer, he briefly played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League, and played for the United States national collegiate baseball team in tournaments in Cuba and the Netherlands, being named most valuable player of the Netherlands tournament.
+As a freshman at Gonzaga, Gonzales finished with an 11–2 record and 2.57 ERA, and shared West Coast Conference (WCC) co-Player of the Year and co-Freshman of the Year honors with Kris Bryant.
+As a sophomore, Gonzales was 8–2 with a 1.55 ERA and was named WCC Pitcher of the Year and a third-team All-American.
+That summer, he briefly played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League, and played for the United States national collegiate baseball team in tournaments in Cuba and the Netherlands, being named the best pitcher of the Dutch Haarlem Baseball Week tournament.

-In 2013, his junior year, he pitched a 7–3 record with a 2.80 ERA, and led the team in hitting with a .311 average, two home runs and 26 RBI, earning him Co-WCC Player of the Year honors.
+In 2013, his junior year, he had a 7–3 record with a 2.80 ERA and led the team in hitting with a .311 batting average, two home runs, and 26 RBI, earning him co-WCC Player of the Year honors.
 Gonzales was named a semifinalist for the Golden Spikes Award.
-In 2013, he won the John Olerud Award, awarded annually by the College Baseball Foundation to the best two-way player of the season.
+He won the John Olerud Award, awarded annually by the College Baseball Foundation to the best two-way player of the season.